AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

    no record representation clause then we assume that their value is nonnegative.

-5. The 'Update attribute on multidimensional unconstrained arrays is not yet fully supported in proof.
+#.
+The 'Update attribute on multidimensional unconstrained arrays is not
+   yet fully supported in proof.
 Checks might be missing so currently an error is emitted for any use of the 'Update attribute on multidimensional unconstrained arrays.

-6. |GNATprove| does not follow the value of tags for tagged objects.
-As a consequence, tag checks are currently unprovable in most cases.

 .. index:: Loop_Invariant; limitation

-7. Constants declared in loops before the loop invariant are handled as variables by the tool.
+#.
+Constants declared in loops before the loop invariant are handled as
+   variables by the tool.
 This means in particular that any information about their values needed after the loop invariant must be stated explicitly in the loop invariant.

-8. Preconditions on arithmetic and conversion operators (including Time_Of) in Ada.Execution_Time and Ada.Real_Time packages described in |SPARK| Reference Manual 9.19 are not yet implemented.

-9. Preconditions on arithmetic and conversion operators (including Time_Of) in Ada.Calendar package are not yet implemented.